Deep Reinforcement Learning meets Graph Neural Networks: exploring a routing optimization use case: Background

 \subsection{Graph Neural Networks}

-Graph Neural Networks \rrm{are} a novel family of neural networks designed to operate over graph-structured information.
-They were introduced in \cite{scarselli2008graph} and numerous variants have been developed since \cite{li2015gated, defferrard2016convolutional, velivckovic2017graph}.
-In \rrm{their} basic form, they consist in associating some initial states to the different elements of \rrm{an input} graph, and combine them considering how these elements are \rrm{connected} in the graph.
-An iterative \rrm{message-passing} algorithm updates the \rrm{elements' state} and uses the \rrm{resulting} states to produce an output.
-The particularities of the problem to solve will determine which GNN variant \rrm{is more suitable, depending for instance, on the nature of the graph elements (i.e., nodes and edges) involved.}
+Graph Neural Networks are a novel family of neural networks designed to operate over graphs.
+They were introduced in \cite{scarselli2008graph} and numerous variants have been developed since \cite{li2015gated, velivckovic2017graph}.
+In their basic form, they consist of associating some initial states to the different elements of an input graph, and combining them considering how these elements are connected in the graph.
+An iterative algorithm updates the elements' state and uses the resulting states to produce an output.
+The particularities of the problem to solve will determine which GNN variant is more suitable, depending on, for instance, the nature of the graph elements (i.e., nodes and edges) involved.

-Message Passing Neural Networks (MPNN) \cite{gilmer2017neural} are a well-known type of GNNs that \rrm{apply} an iterative message-passing algorithm to propagate information between the nodes of the graph.
-In a message-passing step (see Figure \ref{fig:messagep}), each node \textit{k} receives messages from all the nodes in its \rrm{neighborhood}, denoted by \textit{N(k)}.
-Messages are generated by applying a message function \textit{m(·)} to the hidden states of node pairs in the graph, and then are combined by an aggregation function, for instance, a sum (Equation \ref{eq:message_function}).
+Message Passing Neural Networks (MPNN) \cite{gilmer2017neural} are a well-known type of GNNs that apply an iterative message-passing algorithm to propagate information between the nodes of the graph.
+In a message-passing step, each node \textit{k} receives messages from all the nodes in its neighborhood, denoted by \textit{N(k)}.
+Messages are generated by applying a message function \textit{m(·)} to the hidden states of node pairs in the graph.
+Then, they are combined by an aggregation function, for instance, a sum (Equation \ref{eq:message_function}).
 Finally, an update function \textit{u(·)} is used to compute a new hidden state for every node (Equation \ref{eq:update_function}).

-\rrm{Where functions} \textit{m(·)} and \textit{u(·)} \rrm{can be learned} by neural networks.
+Where functions \textit{m(·)} and \textit{u(·)} can be learned by neural networks.
 After a certain number of iterations, the final node states are used by a readout function \textit{r(·)} to produce an output for the given task.
 This function can also be implemented by a neural network and is typically tasked to predict properties of individual nodes (e.g., the node's class) or global properties of the graph.